vronjec/hephaestus-windows/README.md

 ## Recommendations

-*   Perform a clean installation of Windows 10 Fall Creators Update or newer before running the script
+*   Perform a clean installation of Windows 10 Pro Insider Preview 17025 or newer and link Microsoft account during installation

 ## Installation